-Krasner, who was elected in 2017 and had received $1.45 million from controversial leftist George Soros during the race, is seen as one of the most progressive district attorneys.
+Krasner, who was elected in 2017 and whose campaign received help from controversial leftist George Soros’s political action committee during the race, is seen as one of the most progressive district attorneys.
 He has implemented policies to avoid prosecution and has also repeatedly clashed with law enforcement and placed 29 Philadelphia police officers on the DA’s “do not call” list, The Philidelphia Inquirer reported.

 “It started with chants at the DA’s victory party–chants of ‘[expletive] the police’ and ‘No good cops in a racist system,'” McSwain said in a statement.
 “We’ve now endured over a year and a half of the worst kinds of slander against law enforcement—the DA routinely calls police and prosecutors corrupt and racist, even ‘war criminals’ that he compares to Nazis.”

 “This vile rhetoric puts our police in danger.
 It disgraces the Office of the District Attorney.
 And it harms the good people in the City of Philadelphia and rewards the wicked,” he added.